-Thoughts are one of the biggest distractions to a meditation practice.
-Most people experience thoughts all day long, rarely experience a moment without thoughts.
+Most people experience thoughts all day long and rarely discover a moment without thoughts.

-Yet quieting the mind is the great aim of any meditation practice.
+Yet quieting the mind is the great aim of meditation practice.

 So the question is this: How do we manage our thoughts such that we quiet our minds?